lab-antwerp-1/home/.github/ISSUE_TEMPLATE/check-in.md

 ---
 name: check-in
 about: A template for individual module issues
-title: "Your Name: module name, number of weeks in this module"
+title: "Your Name: module name, number of chapters in this module"
 labels: check-in
 ---

 <!-- you will create ONE check-in issue per module
-  at the beginning of the module you will fill in Suggested Study checklist based on the module repo each week of the module you will add a new section to this ONE issue including
+  at the beginning of the module you will fill in Suggested Study checklist based on the module repo each chapter of the module you will add a new section to this ONE issue including

   make your issue easy to find: